shixiaolong-tech/trtc-electron-template-react/README.md

-# TRTC Electron SDK templte for react
+# TRTC Electron SDK template for react

 This is a template project used to integerate [TRTC Electron SDK](https://cloud.tencent.com/document/product/647) with react.
 It contains and shows the basic configurations needed.
 The react code is generated with [Create React App](https://github.com/facebook/create-react-app).

-The target of this project is to give you base stone to quickly start discovering TRTC Electron SDK.
+The project is a quick start to explore TRTC Electron SDK with react environment.

 ## Run this template